When you create a Unity project, Unity creates a folder for your project which contains an Assets

 See in Glossary.

-Note: If your project is not open in Unity, you can safely delete the Library
+Tip: If your project isn’t open, you can safely delete the Library

-folder, because Unity can regenerate all of its data from the Assets
+folder, because Unity can regenerate all its data from the Assets

 and ProjectSettings